-All programs in School Counseling (Masters in Education both tracks and Initial License Only programs) have been fully approved by the Oregon Teachers Standards and Practices Commission (TSPC) and NCATE.
+All programs in School Counseling (Masters in Education Track I and Track II and Preliminary License Only programs) have been fully approved by the Oregon Teachers Standards and Practices Commission (TSPC) and CAEP.

 Master of Education in School Counseling: This degree prepares and trains students who wish to become school counselors.
 Two options are available for students entering this degree program.